ISISComputingGroup/ibex_developers_manual/Useful-tools.md

 - `<CTRL>+E` then `C`, then `.`: exit the console press
 - `<CTRL>+T`: toggle auto restart process on/off

+If attempting to run your console gives an error about port 782 being in use, the issue may be due to incorrect permissions in your Instrument\Var folder.
+Try moving/deleting/renaming your current var (you may need to stop the mysql service), then running `config_env.bat` to generate a new one and `upgrade_mysql.bat` in IBEX_Utils to rebuild your database.

 ## Modbus

 [QModMaster](https://sourceforge.net/projects/qmodmaster/) is a useful piece of software to probe Modbus devices much like Putty is used with serial/Ethernet connected devices.